thulab/iotdb-quality/docs/en/DataProfiling/IntegralAvg.md

-# TimeWeightedAvg
+# IntegralAvg

 ## Usage

-This function is used to calculate the time-weighted average of time series.
+This function is used to calculate the function average of time series.
-Time is weighted using the linearly interpolated integral of values, and the output equals to the area divided by the time interval using the same time `unit`.
+The output equals to the area divided by the time interval using the same time `unit`.
 For more information of the area under the curve, please refer to `Integral` function.

-**Name:** TIMEWEIGHTEDAVG
+**Name:** INTEGRALAVG

 **Input Series:** Only support a single input numeric series.
 The type is INT32 / INT64 / FLOAT / DOUBLE.